 Four automakers that are still using the defective Takata airbags in 2016 and 2017 models include:

-For a full list of vehicles affected, and to see if your car may be dangerous, please visit the National Highway Traffic Safety Administration’s website: https://www.nhtsa.gov/recall-spotlight/takata-air-bags.
+For a complete list of vehicles affected, and to see if your car may be dangerous, please visit the National Highway Traffic Safety Administration’s website: https://www.nhtsa.gov/recall-spotlight/takata-air-bags.

-We believe that protecting the consumer’s inherent right to safety through functional and properly-designed products is one of the most important duties of a personal injury attorney.
+We believe that protecting the consumer’s inherent right to safety through functional and properly-designed products is one of the most essential duties of a personal injury attorney.
 If you have been harmed by a Takata airbag, we want to be the team that helps you let this international manufacturer and automakers know that their negligence has caused harm, and requires compensation.
-Call 702.423.3333 to speak with our Las Vegas auto product liability lawyer about your case.